Defense Intelligence Agency: Organization

 Directorate for Analysis: The Directorate of Analysis manages the all-source analysis elements of DIA, and is responsible for developing and deploying analytic tradecraft throughout the Defense Intelligence Enterprise.
 Analysts analyze and disseminate finalized intelligence products, focusing on national, strategic and operational-level military issues that may arise from worldwide political, economic, medical, natural or other related processes.
 Analysts contribute to the President's Daily Brief and the National Intelligence Estimates.
 Analysts serve DIA in all of the agency's facilities and DIA has the most forward deployed analysts in the Intelligence Community.

 Directorate for Science and Technology: The Directorate for Science and Technology manages DIA's technical assets and personnel.
 These assets gather and analyze Measurement and Signature Intelligence, which is a technical intelligence discipline that serves to detect, track, identify or describe the signatures (distinctive characteristics) of fixed or dynamic target sources.
 This often includes radar intelligence, acoustic intelligence, nuclear intelligence, and chemical and biological intelligence.
 DIA is designated the national manager for MASINT collection within the United States Intelligence Community, coordinating all MASINT gathering across agencies.
 DIA is also the national manager of the Joint Worldwide Intelligence Communications System (JWICS), the central Top Secret/Sensitive Compartmented Information (TS/SCI) processing network for the United States, and Stone Ghost, a network for US and partner nations.
+In 2026 DIA created the National Digital Exploitation and Open-Source Center (NDOSC) by merging the National Media Exploitation Center and the Open-Source Intelligence Integration Center.
+The merger was driven in part by DoD/DoW workforce reductions.